solo-io/supergloo/docs/content/getting_started/_index.md

 ✅ Service Mesh Hub check found no errors
 ```

-Setting up Kind and multiple clusters on your machine isnt' always the easiest, and there may be some issues/hurdles you run into, especially on "company laptops" with extra security constraints.
+Setting up Kind and multiple clusters on your machine isn't always the easiest, and there may be some issues/hurdles you run into, especially on "company laptops" with extra security constraints.
 If you ran into any issues in the previous steps, please join us on the [Solo.io slack](https://slack.solo.io) and we'll be more than happy to help troubleshoot.

 You should be ready to run the steps in the rest of the [Guides]({{% versioned_link_path fromRoot="/guides/" %}}).